pyscf/pyscf.github.io/source/user/sgx.rst

 .. code::

+    converged SCF energy = -76.026765673118
     converged SCF energy = -76.0267374704184
     converged SCF energy = -76.0267978618973
     converged SCF energy = -76.0267978618973
+    converged SCF energy = -76.0267978671524
     /home/kyle/Research/projects/devpyscf/pyscf/pyscf/sgx/sgx.py:126: UserWarning:
                         P-junction screening is not compatible with SGX J-matrix.
                         Setting dfj = True.
 If you want to use SGX J-matrix, set pjs = False to turn off P-junction screening. warnings.warn(msg)
-    converged SCF energy = -76.0267978618974
+    converged SCF energy = -76.0267978671524
     converged SCF energy = -76.0267685471926

-In this case, the error of SGX compared to analytical exchange is about 0.06 mEh.
+In this case, the error of DFJ+SGX compared to analytical exchange is about 0.03 mEh.
 The line

 .. code::